-Beliefs about power and justice are interrogated, biases are uncovered, values are clarified.
+Beliefs about power and justice are interrogated, biases are uncovered, and values are clarified.
 This is what makes the program so effective--students bring their own beliefs into the conversation, connecting their lived experiences to the topic at hand.

 Books, articles, speeches, movies, and other materials are used as springboards to discuss how individuals make sense of power and empowerment, for example.
 Students learn to engage diverse viewpoints and respectfully challenge one another.
 They experiment with new ways of knowing and learn how to think systemically about the issues that matter most to them.
 For those who have not experienced seminar-style online education, it may be difficult to imagine the intimacy and depth of conversation possible.

-The TLD program could change the way leadership is practiced.
+The Transformative Leadership program could change the way leadership is practiced.
 It fosters an inquiry into leadership that is not based on conventional leadership handbooks.
 From everyday leadership to leading social movement pioneers, students examine models and case studies from which they develop their own leadership style.
 Graduates lead their own lives with confidence as they work toward transforming society, whether their efforts are in strengthening democracy, improving quality of life, or promoting equity and social justice.